KBraham/LedDomotics/README.md

 # LedDomotics
 Configuration to connect ESP modules to Domotics

 ## Installation
 To install LedDomotics the following components are required:

 - A MQTT broker (http://mosquitto.org)
 - Node-RED wiring tools (http://nodered.org)

+For NodeMCU boards:

 - NodeMCU (https://github.com/nodemcu/nodemcu-firmware)

+For the H801 box:
+- Arduino IDE with ESP8266 support and MQTT library

 ### MQTT
 Follow the instructions at http://mosquitto.org/download/